-Recognized with innumerable awards for her public and community service, she is the recipient of 34 honorary doctorate degrees from colleges across the globe.
-A popular speaker, Secretary Chao is currently a Distinguished Fellow at The Heritage Foundation, an educational and research institute in Washington, D.C. where she works on jobs, employment, and U. S. competitiveness issues.
-She serves on a number of corporate and nonprofit boards.
+Recognized with innumerable awards for her public and community service, she is the recipient of 36 honorary doctorate degrees from colleges and universities across the globe.
+A popular speaker on jobs, the economy, and U. S. competitiveness issues.
+She served on a number of corporate and nonprofit boards

-The first Kentuckian named to the President’s cabinet since 1945, Secretary Chao is married to the United States Senate Republican Leader, Mitch McConnell of Kentucky.
+The first Kentuckian named to the President’s cabinet since 1945, Secretary Chao is married to the United States Senate Majority Leader, Senator Mitch McConnell of Kentucky.